eth-sc-comp/benchmarks/README.md

-# Ethereum Smart Contract Symbolic Execution Benchmarking
+# Ethereum Smart Contract Analysis Benchmarking

 This repository contains a set of benchmarks, a bench harness, and graph generation utilities that are intended to provide some kind of objective